-The Asics Gel Venture 7 is exactly what our feet needed for both short to mid-distance training on the trails.
+The ASICS Gel Venture 7 is exactly what our feet needed for both short to mid-distance training on the trails.
 It's comfortable, lightweight, and it grips on varied surfaces like gravel paths, forest service roads, and even semi-technical dirt-single track.
 And above all, it doesn't come with a hefty price!

-The Asics Gel Venture 7 is a good trail running shoe for someone looking to cut their teeth on trail running.
+The ASICS Gel Venture 7 is a good trail running shoe for someone looking to cut their teeth on trail running.
 The price is right and the features are exactly what you need for short to mid-distance runs (5-8 miles).
 I really don't feel like it is meant for much more than that.
 As a mid-distance trail trainer, it is perfect.

 Who should buy the Venture 7

-The Asics Venture 7 is for beginners who are looking for a lightweight and affordable trail running shoe that works best for short-distance runs.
+The ASICS Venture 7 is for beginners who are looking for a lightweight and affordable trail running shoe that works best for short-distance runs.

-Who should not buy the Venture 7
+Who should not buy the shoe

 Look away if you:

 are an experienced runner who wants a long-distance running shoe (the FujiTrabuco 8 is a sturdy trail shoe built for high-mileage runs)